datumbox/VernamVeil/README.md

 - `generate_default_fx`: Quickly create deterministic `fx` functions for testing or experimentation.
 Supports both scalar and vectorised (NumPy) modes.
 - `check_fx_sanity`: Run basic sanity checks on your custom `fx` to ensure it produces diverse, seed-sensitive, and well-bounded outputs.
+- `load_fx_from_file`: Load a custom `fx` function from a Python file.
+This is useful for testing and validating your own implementations.

 These utilities help you prototype and validate your own key stream functions before using them in encryption.